jeffschoonover416/jeffschoonover.dev-source/posts/2020/09/adding-angular-material-toolbar.md

   - jeffschoonover.dev
 ---

-## Adding a responsive Angular Material toolbar to your website

 Follow [the guide](https://material.angular.io/guide/getting-started) to add Angular Material to your Angular app.
 Once it is added, you will import every component you actually use individually in `src/app/material.module.ts`.
 I have found that when something isn't working, it is often because I haven't imported it correctly.
 The [Angular Material components](https://material.angular.io/components/categories) page has all the components and instructions on exactly how to import them to your project.

 In addition to adding Angular Material, you should also add [Angular Flex-Layout](https://github.com/angular/flex-layout).
 This will make it easier to layout the toolbar and make it Responsive to different screen sizes (i.e. mobile).
 Installation instructions and usage documentation at the link above are excellent.